 For starters, most devices use a touchscreen as the main input interface.
 If there is something that we talked numerous times before, it’s the unfortunate disappearance of the touch sense with touchscreens.
 Where there is a touchscreen, there is a need for haptics.
-Look at our blog on haptics and eBooks to see how you can improve the user experience on touchscreens with high-definition haptics.
+Look at our learning center to see how you can improve the user experience on touchscreens with high-definition haptics.

 Another application in which haptics can help boost workers’ productivity is in more advanced technology like augmented and virtual reality.
 While it’s easy to believe AR and VR are technologies only destined to the gaming industry (like in the movie Ready Player One where they have VR suits with haptics), industry 4.0 will use those technologies to shape future smart factories.
 Haptics will help workers learn and work faster, accomplish more complex tasks and work in safer environments.